ziyanghong/Radar-SLAM/README.md

 ## OpenCV 3.3.1

 # 3. How to build the sytem
-a.
-Clone the repository
+1. Clone the repository
-b.
-Place it under the catkin workspace, e.g., catkin_ws/src
+2. Place it under the catkin workspace, e.g., catkin_ws/src
-c.
-Use build.sh to build the Thirdparty libraries
+3. Use build.sh to build the Thirdparty libraries

    cd radar_slam
    chmod +x build.sh
    ./build.sh

-d.
-Compile the code under catkin_ws cd ~/catkin_ws/ catkin_make
+4. Compile the code under catkin_ws
+   cd ~/catkin_ws/
+   catkin_make
    source devel/setup.bash

 # 4. Download the datasets at: